JetBrains/teamcity-documentation/topics/upgrade-notes.md

 {id="known-issues-202011"}

 * In the TeamCity classic UI, the _Projects_ link in the header is missing the expand button.
-To workaround this issue, please follow the instruction described [here](https://youtrack.jetbrains.com/issue/TW-66577#focus=streamItem-27-4216533.0-0).
+ To work around this issue, please follow the instruction described [here](https://youtrack.jetbrains.com/issue/TW-66577#focus=streamItem-27-4216533.0-0).

 ## Changes from 2019.2.x to 2020.1